Stipa Data Collection Protocol

 (date type only)

-Last year to be displayed in the date control.
+Last year to be displayed in the date or category control.
 Default is 2050.
-Number 4 No
+Integer 4 No

 SharedList